 Summer – Even though Mount Nebo is at a slighter higher elevation, it gets hot and humid.
 Hike earlier in the day to beat the heat.
 Tent camp at your own risk!
 We camp in our Aliner Ranger, and it has air conditioning.

 Fall – Fall is always an incredible time of year to be in Arkansas.
 The fall foliage is a treat!
-Camping and hiking in the crisper air is more comfortable.
+Camping and hiking in the crisp air is more comfortable.

 Winter – Be sure to check weather conditions before driving to the top to hike in the winter.
 The road to the top is steep with sharp turns.
 It does get cold here in the winter, so be sure to pack the appropriate layers to hike.

 We always find that camping in the middle of the week is a great way to ensure a campsite and beat any crowds.

 When in doubt, be sure to make reservations in advance.
 Most state park campgrounds in Arkansas fill up fast over the weekends (Friday-Sunday).

 Always practice Leave No Trace while exploring the outdoors to protect the environment.

-Mount Nebo State Park, Arkansas, offers plenty of opportunities for outdoor activity, including mountain biking, camping, hiking trails, and wildlife viewing.
+Mount Nebo State Park offers plenty of opportunities for outdoor activity, including mountain biking, camping, hiking trails, and wildlife viewing.

 It makes for a perfect weekend getaway.